nathan005/audiobooks/README.md

 ## Converting from CD
-The functions are designed to make it easier to convert m4a files from an AudioBook CD This should be imported from a cd that you own a single folder with all the audio files in order, named by disk-track numbers This is the default behavior when importing with iTunes etc.
+The functions are designed to make it easier to convert m4a files from an AudioBook CD This should be imported from a cd that you own to a single folder with all the audio files in order, named by disk-track numbers
+This is the default behavior when importing with iTunes etc.

 > ex: 01-01 Intro.m4a, 01-02 Chapter 1 - Title